alteca/Linked-DocRED/baseline/README.md

 * ATLOP (Relation Extraction),
 * Entity-Linking.

 *Warning: Each module has its own Python version and environment.
-The user shall install each environment separatly.*
+The user shall install each environment separately.*